cdktf/cdktf-provider-snowflake/docs/provider.java.md

 - *Type:* java.lang.String

-The URL of the Okta server. e.g. https://example.okta.com.
+The URL of the Okta server.

+e.g. https://example.okta.com.
+Okta URL host needs to to have a suffix `okta.com`.
+Read more in Snowflake [docs](https://docs.snowflake.com/en/user-guide/oauth-okta).
 Can also be sourced from the `SNOWFLAKE_OKTA_URL` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#okta_url SnowflakeProvider#okta_url}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#okta_url SnowflakeProvider#okta_url}

+---

+##### `organizationName`<sup>Optional</sup> <a name="organizationName" id="@cdktf/provider-snowflake.provider.SnowflakeProvider.Initializer.parameter.organizationName"></a>

+- *Type:* java.lang.String

+Specifies your Snowflake organization name assigned by Snowflake.

+For information about account identifiers, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier#organization-name).
+Required unless using `profile`.
+Can also be sourced from the `SNOWFLAKE_ORGANIZATION_NAME` environment variable.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#organization_name SnowflakeProvider#organization_name}

 ---